 Foucault's theories are especially helpful in discussing how the "rule of truth" has disciplined civilisation, allowing for an adoption of AI technologies which seem to benefit mainly the upper-class.
-However, should we then consider the notion of 'deeptruth' as being the unwieldy product of deep learning AI algorithms?
-Discussions surrounding truth, Foucault states, form legislation into something that "decides, transmits and itself extends upon the effects of power".
-Foucault's theories help to explain how legislation, as an institution, is rolled out throughout society with very little resistance, or "proletarian counter-justice".
+But then should we think of a notion of 'deep-truth' as the unwieldy product of deep learning AI algorithms?
+Discussions around truth, Foucault states, form legislation into something that "decides, transmits and itself extends upon the effects of power"28.
+Foucault's theories help to explain how legislation, as an institution, is rolled out throughout society with very little resistance, or "proletarian counter-justice"29.
 Foucault explains that this has made the justice system and legislation a for-profit system.
 With this understanding of legislation, and social justice, one does need to reflect further on Foucault's notion of how disciplinary power seeks to express its distributed nature in the modern state.
 Namely one has to analyse the distributed nature of those AI technologies, especially through networks and protocols, so that the link can now be made to AI technologies becoming 'legally' more profitable, in the hands of the upper-class.

-In Protocol, Alexander Galloway describes how these protocols changed the notion of power and how "control exists after decentralization" Galloway argues that protocol has a close connection to both Deleuze's concept of control and Foucault's concept of biopolitics by claiming that the key to perceiving protocol as power is to acknowledge that "protocol is an affective, aesthetic force that has control over life itself."
-Galloway suggests that it is important to discuss more than the technologies, and to look into the structures of control within technological systems, which also include underlying codes and protocols, in order to distinguish between methods that can support collective production, e.g. sharing of AI technologies within society, and those that put the AI technologies in the hands of the powerful few.
-33 Galloway's argument in the chapter Hacking is that the existence of protocols "not only installs control into a terrain that on its surface appears actively to resist it" 34, but goes on to create the highly controlled network environment.
-For Galloway hacking is "an index of protocological transformations taking place in the broader world of techno-culture."
+In Protocol, Alexander Galloway describes how these protocols changed the notion of power and how "control exists after decentralization"30.
+Galloway argues that protocol has a close connection to both Deleuze's concept of control and Foucault's concept of biopolitics31 by claiming that the key to perceiving protocol as power is to acknowledge that "protocol is an affective, aesthetic force that has control over life itself."32 Galloway suggests that it is important to discuss more than the technologies, and to look into the structures of control within technological systems, which also include underlying codes and protocols, in order to distinguish between methods that can support collective production, e.g. sharing of AI technologies within society, and those that put the AI technologies in the hands of the powerful few.33 Galloway's argument in the chapter Hacking is that the existence of protocols "not only installs control into a terrain that on its surface appears actively to resist it"34, but goes on to create the highly controlled network environment.
+For Galloway hacking is "an index of protocological transformations taking place in the broader world of techno-culture."35